sean-clayton/two-swords/chapters/introduction.typ

 #huge-title[= Introduction <introduction>]

+#note[
+  #note-title[Content Warning]

+  /* Not sure if I'll actually reference/allude all of these but this covers my bases in case I do. */

+  This book contains references and allusions to the following topics: *war*, *genocide*, *slavery*, *fascism*, and *religious extremism*.
+]

+#text-scale(
+  120%,
-The world of #emph(title) is a place where the sword you carry is worth more than your own life, and the people around you will certainly try to test if you prepare for that.
+)[The world of Gresha is a place where the sword you carry is worth more than your own life,] and the people around you will certainly try to test if you prepare for that.
 It's a place where leaving the walls of your village is considered an act of lunacy, for the threat of danger lurks freely in the wilderness.

-#emph(title) is a dark fantasy expansion for the Cairn adventure game.
-Inside
+#emph(title) is a dark fantasy expansion for the second edition of the Cairn
-you will find new character creation options, magical spells, powerful artefacts, deadly monsters, warden advice, a new setting and region to explore, and more to make your game of Cairn come alive and evoke the feeling of a gray and unfair world.
-Additionally, while the content within is certainly compatible with Cairn 1e, it also aims to provide forwards-compatibility with Cairn 2e which is currently in development.
+adventure game.
+Inside you will find new character creation options, magical spells, powerful artefacts, deadly monsters, warden advice, a new setting and region to explore, and more to make your game of Cairn come alive and evoke the feeling of a gray and unfair world.

 #large-title[== What's Inside?]